 Just like the capsules, medibles are said to have a full body effect, and take around an hour to begin working in many patients.
 Experiment with different recipes and dosages until you find the right one for you.

 Cannabis Infused Oils can be used in many different ways.
-By infusing hemp oil, or your favorite vegetable oil with cannabis, you open up many more possible uses.
-I personally recommend hemp-seed oil, as it is from the cannabis plant, it tastes great, and is 100% all-natural and perfectly matched for our bodies to use.
+By infusing hemp oil, or your favorite vegetable oil with marijuana, you open up many more possible uses.
+I personally recommend hemp-seed oil, as it is from the same plant, it tastes great, and is 100% all-natural and perfectly matched for our bodies to use.

-Medical Marijuana Topical Balms or creams are another “no high”, smokeless method of using cannabis as medicine.
+Medical Marijuana Topical Balms or creams are another “no high”, smokeless method of using marijuana as medicine.